 From France to India, Germany to Japan, Arthur almost falls in love, almost falls to his death, and puts miles between him and the plight he refuses to face.
 Less is a novel about mishaps, misunderstandings and the depths of the human heart.

 Literary awards are rarely sufficient motivation for me to choose one book over another.
 The enjoyment of literature is notoriously subjective.
-But since Less was already on my wishlist, its recent Pulitzer Prize firmed up my decision to purchase.
+But since this was already on my wishlist, its recent Pulitzer Prize firmed up my decision to purchase.

 What immediately struck me about this novel was its unusual narrative structure; predominantly first-person present tense (identity undisclosed) yet omnipresent.

 From where I sit, the story of Arthur Less is not so bad.